abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 ## Ablation studies

 Ablation studies are often conducted on end-to-end models to find out the individual contributions to the final result.
-PnPNet paper also conducts some ablation studies by removing motion features, sot, trajectory refinement, and the whole track module one byone.
+PnPNet paper also conducts some ablation studies by removing motion features, sot, trajectory refinement, and the whole track module one by one.

 ![image](ablation.png)
 <figcaption>